 - Instrumentation – listen out for specific instruments that may point to a period in history or may be obviously representing something specific.
 Also consider the instrumental grouping and if that points to a specific period or genre.
 A chamber group for example or a Concerto Grosso.
 The harpsichord might be used if it is a baroque piece or if it is aiming to make you think of that period of time.

 - Rhythm – don’t forget that this means the value of the notes and anything that affects this horizontal organisation of note values.
 But make sure you can link it back to the question.
-I would say that you can mention tempo and metre when you discuss rhythm, but it is the nature of the rhythm that is most likely to answer the question.
+Mention tempo and metre when you discuss rhythm, but it is the nature of the rhythm that is most likely to answer the question.

 - Dynamics, Tempo, Time – state the obvious/key features